tsnellgrove/dark_castle3/doc/to_do.md

 - finish replicating original game
 - in-depth testing

+- DONE: update score()
-- TBD: create custom score based on ending == 'won'
+	- DONE: create custom score based on ending == 'won'
+	- DONE: add in 5 pts for defeating goblin (to get to 75 total)
 - TBD: Create title() routine and static_dict to be referenced in ending()
 - TBD: for kinging_scroll mach, correct cond from 'scroll in hand' to 'scroll in room scope'
 - TBD: remove big_bomb test object